argilla-io/distilabel/docs/technical-reference/tasks.md

 #### EvolComplexityScorerTask

-This class implements a `PreferenceTask` to rank and score a list of instructions according to its complexity difficulty.
-Defined in [Deita framework](https://arxiv.org/abs/2312.15685), it's intended use is the ranking of instructions whose complexity has been enhanced by means of the `EvolComplexity` method defined, inspired tine `EvolInstruct` method from [WizardLM](https://arxiv.org/abs/2304.12244).
+This class implements a `PreferenceTask` to rate a of instructions according to its complexity difficulty.
+Defined in [Deita framework](https://arxiv.org/abs/2312.15685), it's intended use is the scoring of instructions whose complexity has been enhanced by means of the `EvolComplexity` method defined, inspired on the `EvolInstruct` method from [WizardLM](https://arxiv.org/abs/2304.12244).

 ```python
 --8<-- "docs/snippets/technical-reference/tasks/generic_openai_evol_complexity_scorer.py"